tukl-msd/finance.zynqpricer.hls/software/README.md

 software
 ========

-Linux drivers for the accelerators and optimized CPU implementations for heston
+Linux drivers for the accelerators and optimized CPU implementations for Heston Monte Carlo simulations.

 Also contains Zynq demo.